AntidoteDB/antidote/README.md

      ...
      dev/dev1/bin/antidote-admin cluster commit

-Have a look at the `member-status` to see that the cluster is balancing.
+Have a look at the `member-status` to see that the cluster is balancing:

     dev/dev1/bin/antidote-admin member-status
     ================================= Membership ==================================